quicwg/base-drafts/draft-ietf-quic-transport.md

 The QUIC packet size includes the QUIC header and protected payload, but not the UDP or IP headers.

-QUIC depends upon a minimum packet size of at least 1280 bytes.
+QUIC depends upon a minimum IP packet size of at least 1280 bytes.
 This is the IPv6 minimum size {{?RFC8200}} and is also supported by most modern IPv4 networks.
 Assuming the minimum IP header size, this results in a QUIC maximum packet size of 1232 bytes for IPv6 and 1252 bytes for IPv4.